CDRT/docs/bios/settings/thinkcenter/video_setup.md

 Options:

 1.  **Auto** - automatic selection of graphics output by the system.
 Default.
-1. IGD - IGD (Integrated Graphics Device).
+1. IGD - Select Integrated Graphics Device.
-1. PEG - PEG (PCIe Graphic).
+1. PEG - Select PCIe Graphic.

 > **Notes**
 > - If `Auto` is selected, the system will select a graphics output, **prioritizing PEG**.